-Pre-Tax Contributions
+Pre-Tax and Any Company-Matching Contributions

-As long as the money remains in RAYSIP, your pre-tax savings, any catch-up contributions and any investment earnings on any contributions to your account are not taxable.
+As long as the money remains in RAYSIP, your pre-tax savings, any catch-up contributions, company contributions (if applicable), company-matching contributions (if applicable), contributions from the SLRC program (if applicable) and any investment earnings on any contributions to your account are not taxable.
 Taxes apply only when you make a withdrawal or receive a distribution from your account.